Budibase/website/content/blog/ai-agents/no-code-ai-agent-builders.md

 #### Cons

-The most obvious platform to compare Make to is Zapier, and one thing that we can note here, is that despite having a vast library of pre-built integrations, this is still somewhat lower than Make's larger competitor.
+The most obvious alternative to compare Make to is Zapier, and one thing that we can note here, is that despite having a vast library of pre-built integrations, this is still somewhat lower than Make's larger competitor.

 Again, as with other no-code AI agent builders, some teams might find that Make lacks the flexibility and customization options they require, which could be better served in a low-code option.

-Lastly, like some of the other platforms we've seen, Make can't be self-hosted.
+Lastly, like some of the other options we've seen, Make can't be self-hosted.

 #### Pricing